creativewave/vagrant-debian/README.md

 ## Watching files

-Some interfaces for watching files (eg. `fs.watch` in NodeJS) may require installing `vagrant-notify-forwarder`, because Virtual Box doesn't forward change events on host files to the guest.
-Some tools (eg. Webpack) offer an alternative via polling (and diffing previous/current last modification time), which is fast enough when the number of watched files stays moderate.
+Some interfaces for watching files (eg. `fs.watch` in NodeJS) may require installing `vagrant-notify-forwarder`, because Virtual Box does not forward change events on host files to the guest.
+Polling (and diffing previous/current last modification time) is an alternative offered by some tools (eg. Webpack), that is fast enough when the number of watched files remains moderate.

 ## Debugging a NodeJS script

-To inspect a NodeJS script with a debugger like the Chrome Dev Tools, add `local.test:9222` as a network target in `chrome://inspect/#devices`, then connect via ssh to the Debian server with `vagrant ssh -- -L 9222:local.test:9222`, and run `node --inspect=0.0.0.0:9222 <script>.js`.
+To inspect a NodeJS script with a debugger like the Chrome Dev Tools, add `local.test:9222` as a network target in `chrome://inspect/#devices`, then connect to the Debian server via `vagrant ssh -- -L 9222:local.test:9222`and run `node --inspect=0.0.0.0:9222 <script>.js`.

 ## Todo